FREQUENTLY ASKED QUESTIONS

 Does CO2 cool the surface?

-The cooling level depends on three primary factors:
+The level of surface cooling depends on three primary factors:

-With a very thin mould, the temperature drop can be more important.
+With a very thin mould, the temperature drop may be greater.

-The temperature drop, can it damage a hot mold?
+The temperature drop, can it damage a hot mould?

 Will the process create condensation?